Mehrzadnkz/Shop-With-SerachBox/README.md

 - 7 Add interseptor And Authentication With Better Name
 - 8 Fix Show User (12:45 PM | 5 August 2025)
 - 9 Show User With Sort Filter (ID, Username, Role, Email) (11:10 PM | 5 August 2025)
-- 10
-- 11
-- 12

-# Number Of Pushes And Changes

-- 1 Add Defualt File
+- 10 Fix Serach Box And Sort Serach By Category ( Use Deep Seek For This Piece )

 # Questions and mistakes